Experimental realisation of the topological Haldane model

 The modulation is turned on as follows: the atoms are loaded into a lattice with $30\%$ larger single-beam lattice depths than the final values used for the actual measurements.
 This suppresses resonant transfer of atoms to higher bands.
 The modulation amplitude is then linearly increased within $20$\,ms to reach a normalised drive of $K_0=0.7778$, where $K_0=\pi^2\,(A/\lambda)\,(\hbar\,\omega/E_{\mathrm{R}})$ with $A$ the amplitude of the motion, $\omega/2\pi$ the modulation frequency and $\hbar=h/2\pi$.
 The time-dependence of the lattice position $\textbf{r}_{\text{lat}}(t)$ is then given by

 where $\textbf{e}_x$ and $\textbf{e}_y$ denote the real-space unit vectors along the $x$- and $y$-direction.
 The phase $\varphi$ is set with an accuracy of $3^\circ$.
 When using different modulation frequencies, we keep $K_0$ constant.
 The lattice depths are then finally reduced in $10$\,ms to their final values.
-We have independently verified that the modulation frequency of $\omega/2\pi=4$\,kHz exceeds the combined static bandwidth of the two lowest bands using lattice phase-modulation spectroscopy.
+We have independently confirmed that the modulation frequency of $\omega/2\pi=4$\,kHz exceeds the combined static bandwidth of the two lowest bands using lattice phase-modulation spectroscopy.

 We have verified that our experimental findings are not affected by the global phase of the lattice modulation or changes in the total modulation time smaller than a modulation period.
 This means that a time-independent effective Hamiltonian can safely be used.
 Additionally, we have varied the time-scale on which the modulation is ramped on and off to confirm that these ramps are sufficiently slow and the measurements are not affected by switch-on or switch-off effects.